5 ways moving home is bad for the environment and an eco-friendly solution

 Many green storages have rooftop solar panels – generating clean energy and substantially reducing carbon emissions.

-Some green storages invest in range of renewable sources like wind power.
+Some green storages invest in a range of renewable sources like wind power.

-A few green storage centers even have roofs with grass lawn and budding plants on top.
-Not only does it look really cool from a birds-eye view, but it also provides additional insulation to the stores upper floor.
-This keeps it cool during the summer months and reduces the need to energy intensive ventilation.
+A few green storage centres even have roofs with grass lawns and budding plants on top.
+Not only does it look really cool from a birds-eye view, but it also provides additional insulation to the store’s upper floor.
+This keeps it cool during the summer months and reduces the need for energy intensive ventilation.

 Some collect rainwater from their roofs/rooves to use in drier months of the summer.